NunoEdgarGFlowHub/serverless-graphql-blog/README.md

 ### Sample GraphQL queries

 Before these queries will have anything to read, you'll want to create an author and some posts, at least.
-To create an author, visit the Author's class in the dashboard.
+To create an author, visit the Author's class in the FaunaDB dashboard.
 The URL will look something like: `https://dashboard.fauna.com/db/my-graphql-blog/classes/authors`

-Click "Create Instance" and enter some data like:
+Click "Create Instance", enter some data like this, and save your author instance.

 ```json
 {